thornjad/aero/README.md

 Emacs continues to lack native language server support, but Aero implements this.
 To take full advantage of this feature, Aero requires some tools.
 Only install what you need:

 - Node.js (multiple servers, including Bash/shell, Angular, Sass/CSS)
-- Deno (Javascript and Typescript, superior to Node.js for these languages)
 - Python 3
 - Rust and rustup
   - fd (improves project surfing performance)